 Cats cannot get Down’s Syndrome as it is a condition that is specific only to humans.
 Down’s Syndrome occurs when a human child is born with extra chromosomes.
 Humans have 23 chromosomes in their DNA.
 Down’s Syndrome happens when a child is born having two sets of the 21st chromosome.
 Felines, on the other hand, have 19 chromosomes and, therefore, cannot develop Down’s Syndrome.
 It is possible for felines to be born with an extra chromosome.
 These kittens will not develop normally and may exhibit both physical abnormalities and slow mental development.
 This condition can be similar to Klinefelter’s syndrome.

 What makes a cat special needs?

 A cat may be considered special needs for a variety of different health reasons.
 This can be due to a physical or developmental disability or extreme behavior concerns.
 Some kitties will suffer from severe anxiety, others can have incredibly sensitive digestive systems, and others may have long-term conditions like kidney disease.
-Special needs cats often will need a heightened level of care, may need special food, and will need increased veterinary visits.
 Owners who are raising special needs cats may want to consider looking into feline insurance to help offset the costs of large medical bills and health care emergencies.

 Humans often wonder if cats suffer from the same medical conditions that we do.
 While felines do often have some of the same major medical concerns that humans do, autism is not one of them.
 Kitties cannot develop autism, even if they exhibit behavior that would be a textbook diagnosis in a human.
 Though cats can exhibit behavioral traits similar to the behavior of humans with autism, it is not a condition that felines develop.